barthemius/barthemius.github.io/index.md

 <br><br>

-## Bluetooth LE beacon localisation
+## Bluetooth LE beacon localization

 ### Background

-In this project I was a part of a team developing an indoor localisation system for medical facilities, such as hospitals or clinics.
+In this project I was a part of a team developing an indoor localization system for medical facilities, such as hospitals or clinics.
 The goal was to allow a user to navigate inside a building to a desired destination, usually a doctor’s office or patient’s room.

 ### Methods